somnambulist-tech/collection/README.md

 ## Important Changes in 3.X series

+### >=3.3 AbstractCollection::$collectionClass / Freeze::$freezableCLass changed

+From 3.3.0 the referenced properties have been changed to non-static as the previous behaviour was ambiguous and would result in inconsistent types when new collections were made, or a collection was frozen.
+Calls to the previous static methods should be made on the collection instance.

+Additionally: if needing to override the behaviour, it is best done in the constructor of any inherited collection class e.g. `MyCollection extends MutableCollection` then override the constructor and set the collectionClass / freezableClass as needed.

 ### >=3.2 first/last return type change

 From 3.2.0 the methods `first` and `last` will now return `null` if the collection is empty